rcrowe-google/me-folk/docs/index.md

-# Welcome to MkDocs
+# Welcome to Middle Earth Folk

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).

-Three rings for the Elven Kings, under the sky.
+Three rings for the Elven Kings, under the sky.<br />
+Seven for the Dwarf Lords, in their halls of stone.

-## Commands
+## Of Elves

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.
+Elves are from the West, and will return to the West at the end of the Third Age.

-## Project layout
+## Of Men

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+Men are mortal, and are thus sometimes greedy and suspect.
+Approach with caution.